DCLRL/dclrl.github.io/index.md

 # Schedule

 Each paper will receive an oral presentation (whether in-person or remote), with 12 minutes for a talk and 2–3 minutes for questions.
+All times are Marseille local time (CEST).

 ---